Lip Fillers Gone Wrong

 Social media is a great resource and can help you to initially find a practitioner but don’t forget that the photos they’ve posted may not be of their own results and any testimonials could be made up.
 Search online for independent reviews or try to find videos of them performing the treatments so that you can be assured that they know exactly what they’re doing.

 3. Make Sure You Receive a Full Consultation:

 You should always receive a full consultation, including explanation of any risks and complications, prior to your treatment.
 If you feel that you’re being rushed or are not fully comfortable then remember that you’re under no obligation to receive treatment.

 There are a number of things that you can do as a patient to prevent complications, particularly bruising.
 Anything that increases blood flow to the face increases the chance of bruising occurring.
 Examples include exercising on the day of your treatment and getting a massage or facial prior to treatment.
 Some medications, fish oil and Vitamin E can also thin the blood, increasing the chances of bruising or bleeding occurring.

 Acquisition Aesthetics Complication Masterclass

 Are you an aesthetic practitioner who would like to learn more about complications management?
 Our new Complications Masterclass is an absolute ‘must’ for anyone practicing facial aesthetics.
-We’ve produced an in-depth and interactive masterclass in the management of complications relating to the use of Botulinum toxin and dermal fillers.
-See here for more information about the Acquisition Aesthetics Complications Masterclass.
+We’ve produced an in-depth and interactive masterclass in the management of complications relating to the use of Botulinum Toxin (sometimes known as Botox®) and dermal fillers.
+See here for more information about the Acquisition Aesthetics Complications Masterclass